vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 Using Velero for migrations requires an atomic operation involving a Velero backup on a source cluster followed by a Velero restore on a destination cluster.

 It is common during these migrations to perform many actions inside and outside Kubernetes clusters.
-**Attention**: these actions are not necessarily per resource item, but they are actions to be executed _once_ before and/or after the migration itself (remember, migration in this context is Velero Backup + Velero Restore).
+**Attention**: these actions are not per resource item, but they are actions to be executed _once_ before and/or after the migration itself (remember, migration in this context is Velero Backup + Velero Restore).

 One important use case driving this proposal is migrating stateful workloads at scale across different clusters/storage backends.
 Today, Velero's Restic integration is the response for such use cases, but there are some limitations: